 ADL works to combat hate through education and training for pre-K through university students, community groups, corporations, civic associations, religious organizations and law enforcement agencies.

 Advocacy by ADL activists across the country is the key to advancing ADL’s policy priorities.
 In addition to in-person lobby visits, ADL’s Action Center is a useful platform for asking your elected officials to support issues that matter to you.
 There is no substitute for a Member hearing from their own constituents.
-Share your views with your Senators and Representatives on issues ranging from disability rights, to preventing a nuclear Iran, to immigration reform or ending workplace discrimination against LGBT employees.
+Share your views with your Senators and Representatives on issues ranging from disability rights, to preventing a nuclear Iran, to voting rights or ending workplace discrimination against LGBT employees.